 Announcing a new Vice-President Information Technology & CIO

-AU is pleased to announce that Jennifer Griffin Schaeffer has accepted the role of VP Information Technology & Chief Information Officer.
+AU is pleased to announce that Jennifer Schaeffer has accepted the role of VP Information Technology & Chief Information Officer.

-Athabasca University is pleased to announce that Ms. Jennifer Griffin Schaeffer has accepted the role of Vice-President Information Technology and Chief Information Officer (VPIT and CIO) effective November 6, 2017.
+Athabasca University is pleased to announce that Jennifer Schaeffer has accepted the role of Vice-President Information Technology and Chief Information Officer (VPIT and CIO) effective November 6, 2017.
 Schaeffer brings over 15 years of executive management experience and over 20 years of digital strategy and information and communication technology expertise to this key role at AU.

 Reporting to the President, Dr. Neil Fassina, the VPIT/CIO is AU’s champion for strategic delivery, academic service excellence and system performance in information and communication technology.
 The responsibilities of the role reflect the university’s unique position as an Alberta Comprehensive Academic and Research Institution focused on online and distance delivery of university certificate and degree programs.

 “I have been watching Athabasca University for many years”, Schaeffer said, “and I am familiar with its longstanding role as a world leader and innovator in online and distance education.
 I am excited by the opportunity to contribute to the next stage of the university’s development, particularly as it sets out to renew and revitalize its digital infrastructure and its online presence.”

 Schaeffer comes to AU from the University of Alberta, where she was Associate Vice-President University Relations (University Digital Strategy), leading institutional digital strategy and digital governance, including digital marketing and communications solutions, online learning product development and business technology initiatives.
 While at the U of A, she co-founded the spin-off Onlea Corporation, a non-profit focused on producing engaging interactive courses, mobile apps and educational experiences for academia and industry.